scpatterson/MarvalSoftware.Plugins.JIRA/README.md

 + *JIRA Project* : The name of the project you wish to interact with. `MyProject`
 + *JIRA Custom Field ID* : The ID of the custom field within JIRA that contains the MSM request number. `CT_101_100`
 + *JIRA Custom Field Name* : The name of the custom field within JIRA that contains the MSM request number. `MSM Request Number`
-+ *JIRA Api Key* : The Api key for the user created within MSM to perfom these actions.
 + *JIRA Username* : The username for authentication with JIRA.
 + *JIRA Password* : The password for authentication with JIRA.
++ *MSM API Key* : The Api key for the user created within MSM to perfom these actions.

 We recommend that you create a new user within JIRA instead of re-using an existing account.
-This will allow you to revoke access should you want to, we also suggest creating a new user with MSM.
+This will allow you to revoke access should you want to, we also suggest creating a new user within MSM.

 ## Usage